-Management of community communication in the health institutions
+Volunteer management and community work in the health institutions

 |Objectives and target group